carefree/gitforteams/resources/workflow-sample-starwars.md

 3.

-    git branch -a # show a list of all available branches git fetch # downloads the branches
+    'git branch -a # show a list of all available branches git fetch # downloads the branches
     git checkout --track -b NNNN-branch-name origin/NNNN-branch-name # NNNN should be the ticket number (short version of above = git checkout --track origin NNNN-branch-name)